bspeice/speice.io/_posts/2019-02-07-a-heaping-helping.md

 # Heap Alternatives

-While it is a bit strange for us to talk of the stack after spending time with the heap, it's worth pointing out that some heap-allocated objects in Rust have stack-based counterparts provided by other crates.
-If you have need of the functionality, but want to avoid allocating, there are some great alternatives.
+While it is a bit strange to speak of the stack after spending time with the heap, it's worth pointing out that some heap-allocated objects in Rust have stack-based counterparts provided by other crates.
+If you have need of the functionality, but want to avoid allocating, there are typically alternatives available.

-When it comes to some of the standard library smart pointers ([`RwLock`](https://doc.rust-lang.org/std/sync/struct.RwLock.html) and [`Mutex`](https://doc.rust-lang.org/std/sync/struct.Mutex.html)), stack-based alternatives are provided in crates like [parking_lot](https://crates.io/crates/parking_lot) and
+When it comes to some standard library smart pointers ([`RwLock`](https://doc.rust-lang.org/std/sync/struct.RwLock.html) and [`Mutex`](https://doc.rust-lang.org/std/sync/struct.Mutex.html)), stack-based alternatives are provided in crates like [parking_lot](https://crates.io/crates/parking_lot) and